This article was updated by the Great British Mag editorial team on 19 January 2021.

-Let’s be honest – when people think of the UK food probably isn’t the first thing they think of.
+Let’s be honest – when people think of the UK, food probably isn’t the first thing they think of.
 But like any other country, each and every part of the UK has its regional food delicacies.
-Some of which can even be traced back hundreds of years.
-They may not be that well-known around the world, but are nonetheless delicious!
+Some of which can be traced back hundreds of years and whilst they may not be that well-known around the world, they are nonetheless delicious!

 On your travels around the UK you should seek out some of these dishes.
 Don’t let the unusual names, ingredients and possibly appearance put you off.

 This pie originated from a village in Cornwall and its origins can be traced back to the 16th century.
 Legend has it a local fisherman braved the stormy seas to save the villagers, who relied on fish as their main source of food, from starvation.

 The fish that Tom Bawcock caught were cooked in one enormous pie.
 The heads were left poking out to reassure the hungry villagers there was fish in the pie.

 The tradition is still observed today and it is believed that the natural oils that are released from the head during cooking make the dish even yummier.

 Haggis is famous around the world as Scotland’s national dish.
 It is a savoury pudding containing sheep’s heart, liver and lungs minced together with onion, oatmeal and spices.
 The dish is eaten throughout the year and especially on Burns Night, which is when Scots commemorate the life of poet Robert Burns.

 If you’re not brave enough to try it, a veggie alternative is available!

 3. Toad in the Hole

 Contrary to the name this dish does not contain toad.
 Sausages are cooked in a savoury batter.
 The dish dates back to the early 18th century when leftover meat was used.